curtisj44/FRWD/README.md

 ## Push & Pull

 The visual order of the regions can be different from the source order using this technique.
-See [Push & Pull](http://curtisj44.github.com/FRWD/static/reference/styleguide/grid-region-push-pull.htm)
+See [Push & Pull](http://curtisj44.github.com/FRWD/static/reference/styleguide/grid-region-push-pull.htm).

 ## Centering

-Just because...
+Pretty self-explanatory...

     <div class="container">
         <div class="fields">